cmaeder/rcl2000/README.md

 [sets](examles/sets.txt) file.

 Usually several permissions are assigned to a single role.
-In order to avoid conflicts more fine-grained a set of conflicting permission sets like `CP` may be more appropriate.
+In order to avoid conflicts maybe more intuitively, a set of conflicting permission sets like `CP` may be used.

         |permissions(roles*(OE(U))) ∩ OE(CP)| ≤ 1